Landslide Susceptibility Modeling by Interpretable Neural Network

-The SNN-determined independent functions $\{ S_j \}$ show varying relationships between features, feature interdependencies, and both their absolute susceptibility contribution (Fig. 3, Figs. S9, S10). $S\textsubscript{\emph{MAP*Slope}}$, $S\textsubscript{\emph{NEE*Slope}}$, and $S\textsubscript{\emph{Elev*Slope}}$ generally exhibit steep increases with feature value, followed by asymptotic behavior for the former two (Fig. 3a, Figs. S9a, S10a).
-The nonlinear relationships between landslide susceptibility and the product of slope and climatic features of \emph{MAP} and \emph{NEE} are similar to the predicted patterns of slope stability controlled by subsurface saturation (Supporting Information).
-In addition, $S\textsubscript{\emph{Asp}}$ shows a peak around $145^\circ$, to $180^\circ$, indicating a preference for south-facing slopes, likely due to moisture from the Bay of Bengal~\cite{BookhagenBurbank2010} (Fig. 3b, Supporting Information).
-These functional relationships are similar to those deduced by the statistical method of likelihood ratios ($LR$) that represent the likelihood of landslide occurrence.
-However, unlike likelihood ratios, which assume the same, average likelihood ($LR=1$) for each feature, $S_j$ corresponding to $LR=1$ varies depending on a feature’s absolute, decoupled contribution to landslide susceptibility.
+{\bf SNN model explainability.} The SNN-determined independent functions $S_j$ show varying relationships between both features and feature interdependencies, and their absolute susceptibility contribution (Fig. \ref{fig:All_fvS_052422}). $S\textsubscript{\emph{MAP*Slope}}$ and $S\textsubscript{\emph{NEE*Slope}}$ generally exhibit steep increases with feature value, followed by asymptotic behavior (Fig. \ref{fig:All_fvS_052422}a, d, g).
+These nonlinear relationships between landslide susceptibility and the product of slope and climatic features of \emph{MAP} and \emph{NEE} are similar in all three regions.
+In addition, $S\textsubscript{\emph{Asp}}$ shows a peak around $145^\circ$ to $180^\circ$, which indicates a preference for south-facing slopes, likely due to moisture from the Bay of Bengal~\cite{BookhagenBurbank2010} (Supplementary Figure 6, Supplementary Note 3).
+These functional relationships are similar to those deduced by the $LR$ statistical method that represent the likelihood of landslide occurrence.
+However, unlike $LR$, which assume the same, average likelihood ($LR=1$) for each feature, $S_j$ corresponding to $LR=1$ varies depending on a feature’s absolute, decoupled contribution to landslide susceptibility.